AI-ffinity/nmr_tutorials/SPARKY_and_POKY/Peak_picking_4D_spectrum.md

 ### Loading the spectra

 1. **Load the Bruker spectra and convert them to a `.ucsf` files**.
 You should be able to directly open the Bruker files with the `fo` command (make sure to display All types of files in the pop-up browser).
-If you can't, convert them to the .ucsf forat first.
+If you can't, convert them to the .ucsf format first.

 |||
 |---|---|